-- Maximum resulting power level (MW) - 2.
+- 1. Maximum resulting power level (MW) - 2.
 Maximum hot pin fuel centerline temperatures (°F) - 3.
 Maximum hot pin cladding temperatures (°F)

-The hot zero power with forced flow scenario was determined to be the most limiting and was evaluated.
-[13-4]
+The hot zero power at limiting conditions with forced flow scenario was determined to be the most limiting and was evaluated.^[13-4]

-Hot power refers to a primary coolant temperature at the Limiting Safety System Setting (LSSS) of 117 °F, which is more limiting than the cold coolant temperature of 70 °F. For this analysis, zero power is defined to be 100 watts.
+For the accident analyses cases, hot zero power refers to a primary coolant temperature at the Limiting Safety System Setting (LSSS) of 117 °F, which is more limiting than the hot zero coolant temperature at nominal conditions of 100 °F. For this analysis, zero power is defined to be 100 watts.
 All other initial conditions are at the LSSS setpoint or technical specification limit and are listed in Table 13-3.